Contents

 • The building has a limited number of restrooms, and they are not always easily accessible.
 It is a good idea to use the restrooms before the tour.

-• It is advisable to allow extra time to explore the building and its surroundings as it is located in a lively and happening neighborhood.
+• It is advisable to allow extra time to explore the building and its surroundings as it is located in a lively neighborhood.

-• The tours of La Casa Milà are conducted by trained guides.
+• The tours of Casa Mila are conducted by trained guides.
 Make sure you listen to them and ask questions to get the most out of your visit.

 • The building has a rooftop terrace that offers panoramic views of the city, and it can get quite sunny, so wear sunscreen, especially on hot days.